MicrosoftDocs/feedback/CODE_OF_CONDUCT.md

 > **I would like to add a special comments for Microsoft and their team.
 They let us build the future of the web giving us the tools we need and the ressources available are almost unlimited.
 I wish to say many Thanks to the contributors who did play a crucial role into this, and did bring many  but many hours on the table from their own time for free.
 This is a great community, and let's keep it that way.
 Thanks also to Github, Gitcoin and all their Partner's or Affiliates.
-Merry Christmas and Happy New Years 2020 !
-Cheers !**
+In 2020, let's make a difference!
+Cheers and Happy Contributing!**

 ----------